-Having been named in Computer Weekly’s UK Top 50 most influential women in UK Tech in 2018 and listed as part of ‘Top 100 BAME leaders in the UK’ by the FT/Inclusive Boards, we’re delighted to catch up with Neeta Patel (Marketing MBA, 1995), CEO of the New Entrepreneurs Foundation and the Centre for Entrepreneurs.
+Having been named in Computer Weekly’s Top 50 most influential women in UK Tech in 2018 and listed as part of ‘Top 100 BAME leaders in the UK’ by the FT/Inclusive Boards, we’re delighted to catch up with Neeta Patel (Marketing MBA, 1995), CEO of the New Entrepreneurs Foundation and the Centre for Entrepreneurs.
 Neeta is an experienced executive with over 20 years of strategy and operational leadership experience in launching new ventures, business turnarounds and change, and has a sharp focus on growth and revenues.
 She was an early internet pioneer having launched the first personal finance website in Europe for Legal & General in 1996 at a time when there were only 300 URLs registered in the UK.

-I was part of the Cass MBA class of 1994, a long time ago!
-The business school at that time was located in the Barbican complex.
+I was part of the MBA class of 1994, a long time ago!
+The Business School at that time was located in the Barbican complex.
 The MBA programme was split into five verticals; marketing, IT, Finance, International Trade and Shipping and HR.
 I joined the programme quite late as I was going to be self- funded and needed to get my funding arranged.
 Doing the MBA was a really great learning experience for me because I was at the middle management level and I had the technical skills around marketing and communications.
 However, I needed that big picture experience and understanding of how businesses work.
-The programme itself and doing an MBA at Cass especially, was really an eye-opening experience in that I understood how strategy works, how companies compete and how a company sees itself.
+The programme itself and doing an MBA at the Business School especially, was really an eye-opening experience in that I understood how strategy works, how companies compete and how a company sees itself.
 I also learned about financial management, managing HR and IT.
 I had learned the tools and techniques of marketing through working so it was nice to have the academic theses to back up what I had been doing intuitively.
 In a nutshell I think it taught me the language of business; it gave me the fluency to talk at a higher level in business.

 What happened after you graduated?

 I was headhunted before I even graduated!
 I was approached by the board director at the insurance company, Legal and General (L&G).
-It was just after the Easter break and it came as an out of the blue letter addressed to me at Cass Business School (this was before email became commonplace!) asking if I would be interested in meeting him for lunch at his offices in the City to talk about a potential job opportunity.
+It was just after the Easter break and it came as an out of the blue letter addressed to me at the Business School (this was before email became commonplace!) asking if I would be interested in meeting him for lunch at his offices in the City to talk about a potential job opportunity.
 I was surprised and of course I never say no to lunch, especially a free lunch so I accepted.
 After the lunch, he called me and offered me the role of Head of brand, advertising and communications for L&G, which was a huge step up from what I was doing as marketing communications executive in my previous role.
 I started the L&G job after graduation and soon realised the enormous scale of the job; I had 47 staff and a £40m budget to oversee.
 It was certainly the MBA that facilitated that because I don’t know how the board director at L&G would have known about me unless he had spoken to one of the Professors – but I never found out who had recommended me.

 How did your businesses and entrepreneurial interests come about?